Deion Sanders: 2022 season

 Sanders notably flipped the recruitment of defensive back Travis Hunter who was the number one overall recruit in the 2022 class.
 Hunter initially committed to Sanders' alma mater Florida State.
 The move was heralded by recruiting director Steve Wiltfong; he said it was "the biggest signing day moment in the history of college football" as Football Championship Subdivision programs and the HBCUs that compete at such a level of competition are not usual destinations for high level recruits out of high school.
 Hunter was the first five-star recruit to sign with an FCS program.
 Not only did Sanders attract high-level recruits for HBCUs, he increased revenue for these once low funded teams and put HBCUs on the map.
-Sanders paid for meals and training facilities out of his own pocket.
+Sanders donated half of his salary to help complete the football facility at Jackson State.

 Colorado

 2023 season

 On December 3, 2022, Sanders was named the head coach of the Colorado Buffaloes.
 Sanders made extensive use of the transfer portal in replacing nearly the Buffaloes' entire roster, with 46 players leaving in the transfer portal and 50 transferring in.
-Nine followed him from Jackson State, including sons Shedeur and Shilo, and former five-star recruit Hunter.
-After going 1–11 in the previous season, Colorado won their first three games of the 2023 season, then lost their next two, then recorded their only conference win of the season.
+Nine followed him from Jackson State, including sons Shedeur and Shilo, and former five-star recruit Travis Hunter.
+After going 1–11 in the previous season, Colorado won their first three games of the 2023 season, then lost their next two, then recorded their only conference win of the season in a 27–24 result over Arizona State.
 Colorado finished the season 4–8 with a 1–8 record in Pac-12 play.

 2024 season

 Colorado entered the 2024 season with a projected win total of 5.5 wins.
-They ultimately finished the regular season 9–3, tied for 1st in the Big 12 conference, but missing the conference championship game due to tiebreakers.
-CB/WR Travis Hunter won the Heisman trophy for Colorado, with QB Shedeur Sanders finishing 8th in Heisman voting.
-The team lost to BYU in the Alamo Bowl.
+They ultimately finished the regular season 9–3, tied for first in the Big 12 conference, but missing the conference championship game due to tiebreakers.
+Cornerback and wide receiver Travis Hunter won the Heisman trophy for Colorado, with quarterback Shedeur Sanders finishing eighth in Heisman voting.
+The team lost to BYU by a score of 36–14 in the Alamo Bowl.
+Colorado finished the season ranked 25th in the AP Poll.
+The Buffaloes finished ranked for the first time since the 2016 season.
 Following the strong season, Colorado retired the jerseys of Travis Hunter and Shedeur Sanders.

 2025 season

 On March 28, 2025, Sanders agreed to a five-year, $54 million contract extension with Colorado.
+On October 11, the Buffaloes had a ranked-win over #22 Iowa State by a score of 24–17.
+The Buffaloes finished the 2025 season with a 3–9 record, and were not bowl-eligible.